ARU-Bioinf-IBDS/prac-B/README.md

 this you can install Jupyter Notebook on your computer and run it locally.
 To install Jupyter Notebook follow instructions at https://www.anaconda.com/distribution/

-To use this practical with Anaconda installed on your computer you will need to first download it:
+To use this practical with Jupyter Notebook installed on your computer you will need to first download it:

 [<img src="images/download_zip.png" alt="Download zip" width="50px"/>](https://github.com/ARU-Bioinformatics/ibdsA-intro/archive/master.zip)